When patients are dealing with a potential genetic diagnosis for serious conditions such as breast…

 — Todd Weitzenberg, MD, Sports Medicine co-chair

-Kaiser Permanente is also opening its second Northern California Sports Medicine Center.
-The new state-of-the-art, 16,000-square-foot center at Kaiser Permanente Mission Bay Medical Center will be staffed by Permanente physicians providing world-class care focused on injuries related to sports or recreational activities.
+Kaiser Permanente recently opened a second Northern California Sports Medicine Center.
+The state-of-the-art, 16,000-square-foot center at Kaiser Permanente Mission Bay Medical Center is staffed by Permanente physicians providing world-class care focused on injuries related to sports or recreational activities.
 The first Sports Medicine Center, located in Sacramento, California, opened in 2016.

 “There is a huge need for integrated sports medicine programs that promote active living and keep individuals and communities healthy, which in turn may well keep them from getting injured,” says Dr. Davies.
 “Our program at Kaiser Permanente is a natural extension of our mission to improve the health of our communities because we support active people of all ages in doing what they love while also having the same expert physicians and physical therapists available to help our members return to these activities if they ever become injured along the way.”